All-Hazards Incident Management Team Qualification System

 Welcome to the Wyoming All-Hazards Incident Management Team Qualification System (WIMTQS)

-The Wyoming State Qualifications Review Committee has worked very hard to make this new credentialing system a success.
+The Wyoming State Qualifications Review Committee has worked very hard to make our credentialing system a success.

-Please check out the WIMTQS Guide under Documents for all information, including applications.
+Please check out the WIMTQS Guide under Certifications for all information, including applications.

 About the AHIMT

 Wyoming All-Hazards Incident Management Team Mission Statement: "To provide qualified All-Hazards Incident Management Teams for the State of Wyoming and its political subdivisions capable of supporting and assisting in the management of natural and manmade emergencies and disasters and acts of terrorism."

 The Wyoming Office of Homeland Security in conjunction with the Wyoming State Fire Marshals Office, Wyoming State Forestry, Wyoming Department of Health and multiple state and local resources as well as the All Hazards Incident Management Team State Qualification Review Committee (SQRC) developed the processes for credentialing individuals at the Type 3 level in the State of Wyoming.
 The oversight board also developed a training plan, prerequisites of team members and an application process for teams and individuals.

 Background of AHIMTs